iStand Parent Network Inc. Board of Directors

 Randall likes to say "I'm just a DAD"!
-His children, Hannah and Ryan, have been his consistent focus since June 30, 2012, when their mother took the children to Port Coquitlam, BC on the pretense of a family visit and did not return with them.
+His children have been his consistent focus since June 30, 2012, when their mother took the children to Port Coquitlam, BC on the pretense of a family visit and did not return with them.

 Randall is a founding member, board vice president and chief parent advocate for iStand Parent Network Inc. He also advances the Network's sustainability and communications initiatives.
 His original music composition, Shine the Light, is an anthem of the IPCA movement.
 He lives in Sunbury, Pa.

 James serves as iStand treasurer, and he also co-founded the first chapter of iStand Student Network at Ohio Valley University in 2018.